35 Examples of Personal Goals You Need to Set (Updated 2023)

 Work on your public speaking

-If you are afraid of public speaking or have a hard time using your voice why not work on that and build your confidence simultaneously!
+If you are afraid of public speaking or have trouble using your voice, why not work on that and build your confidence simultaneously?

 Learn more things!